Testing-shravan/ATG_Test-Assignment/README.md

 3. No duplicate creation of class Objects
 4. Followed OOPS methodology on accessing the classs and methods
 5. Prarllel execution can be configured if needed

-## CI/CD pipeline for daily execution
-8. Integrated with Test NG, easy to perform different operation in CI/CD pipeline

 ## Framework Maintainence and Reusablity:
 1. Designed Page Object Model. if there is any change in UI easy to update the code